EOSC-Data-Commons/eoscdcpoc/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: "Bug Report or Feature Request"
+name: Bug Report or Feature Request
-description: "Report a bug or request a feature for this project."
+about: Report a bug or request a feature for this project
 title: "[Bug] <title> or [Feature] <title>"
-labels: [ ]
+labels: ''
-assignees: [ ]
+assignees: ''
 ---

 ## Issue Type